mikeplavsky/words/words.md

 with reference to
 otherwise
 conversely
-as for
+As for
-this implies that
+This implies that
-on the contrary
+On the contrary
-it follows that
+It follows that
-if so/not
+If so/not
-in contrast
+In contrast
-turning to
+Turning to
-in comparison
+In comparison
 Summary
-obviously
+Obviously
 Concession
-in conclusion
+In conclusion
-clearly
+Clearly
-even though
+Even though
-to conclude
+To conclude
-naturally
+Naturally
-in brief
+In brief
-of course
+Of course
-to summarise
+To summarise
-as can be expected
+As can be expected
-nevertheless
+Nevertheless
-overall
+Overall
 surely
 still
 therefore